Astrology references appear throughout popular culture, in television shows, movies, fiction novels, and advertising.

 - Zodiac (2007) starring Mark Ruffalo and Robert Downey Jr (a serial killer terrorizes the San Francisco Bay area while two detectives try to stop him)

-- Awakening the Zodiac (2017) starring Shane West, Leslie Bibb, and Matt Craven (a couple attempts to use a serial killer’s film reels to track him down for a $100,000 reward)
+- Awakening the Zodiac (2017) starring Shane West, Leslie Bibb, and Matt Craven (a couple of attempts to use a serial killer’s film reels to track him down for a $100,000 reward)

 - Zodiac: Signs of the Apocalypse (2015) starring Christopher Lloyd, Joel Gretsch, and Aaron Douglas (unearthed primitive carvings trigger global disasters; the race is on to save the world)